Acute Cholecystitis

 • Patients have empyema, gangrene, perforation, or acalculous cholecystitis.

-Surgery may be delayed when patients have an underlying severe chronic disorder (eg, cardiopulmonary disease or severe liver disease) that increases the surgical risks.
+Surgery may be delayed when patients have an underlying severe chronic disorder (eg, cardiopulmonary disease or severe liver disease) that increases surgical risks (1, 2).
 In such patients, cholecystectomy is deferred until medical therapy stabilizes the comorbid disorders or until cholecystitis resolves.
-If cholecystitis resolves, cholecystectomy may be done 6 weeks later.
+If cholecystitis resolves, cholecystectomy may be performed 6 weeks later.
 Delayed surgery carries the risk of recurrent biliary complications.
+Early cholecystectomy is generally favored for patients > 80 years old, pregnant patients, and patients with cirrhosis.

 Percutaneous cholecystostomy is an alternative to cholecystectomy for patients at very high surgical risk, such as those who are older, those with acalculous cholecystitis, those with severe liver disease, and those in an intensive care unit because of burns, trauma, or respiratory failure.